 The CH-53K is the Marine Corps' new build, heavy lift replacement for the CH-53E.
+The US plans to buy 200 King Stallions.
 The fly-by-wire, triple-engine aircraft is designed with roughly three times the lifting capacity of the Sikorsky CH-53E model that it will replace.
 The King Stallion will transport Marines, heavy equipment and supplies during ship-to-shore movement in support of amphibious assault and subsequent operations ashore.
 The Marines are buying 200 aircraft to fill eight active duty squadrons, two reserve squadrons and one fleet reserve group.

 The CH-53K will be one of the key enablers of future joint war-fighting concepts by drastically expanding the fleet's logistical throughput through the joint area of responsibility.
 Using proven and matured technologies, the King Stallion is designed to lift a 27,000 pound external load at a mission radius of 110 nautical miles in Navy high/hot environments – three times the CH-53E lift capability.